toxy4ny/buccaneer/README.md

         'Travis CI Tokens': [],
         'OAuth Access Tokens': [],
         'OAuth Refresh Tokens': []

 # Good Luck in pentest!
+Exclusively for educational purposes to find the secrets of crazy programmers in unsafe coding of JS scripts!

+# How to run:

+python buccaneer.py -u <URL> - single domain.

+python buccaneer.py -t domains.txt - multi-parser all url in file.